Éléments de mathématique: History

 In late 1934, a group of mathematicians including André Weil resolved to collectively write a textbook on mathematical analysis.
 They intended their work as a modern replacement for Édouard Goursat's Course in Mathematical Analysis (1902) —and also to fill a void in instructional material caused by the death of a generation of mathematics students in World War I. The group adopted the collective pseudonym Nicolas Bourbaki, after the French general Charles-Denis Bourbaki.
 During the late 1930s and early 1940s, the Bourbaki group expanded the plan of their work beyond analysis, and began publishing texts under the title Éléments de mathématique.

 Volumes of the Éléments have appeared periodically since the publication of the first Fascicule ("Installment") in 1939 by Éditions Hermann, with several being published during the 1950s and 1960s, Bourbaki's most productive period and time of greatest influence.
 Several years have sometimes passed before the publication of a new volume, and various factors have contributed to a slow pace of publication.
 The group's working style is slow and rigorous, and a final product is not deemed acceptable unless it is unanimously approved by the group.
 Further, World War II interrupted Bourbaki's activities during its early years.
 In the 1970s a legal dispute arose with Hermann, the group's original publisher, concerning copyright and royalty payments.
 The Bourbaki group won the involved lawsuit, retaining copyright over the work authored under the pseudonym, but at a price: the legal battle had dominated the group's attention during the 1970s, preventing them from doing productive mathematical work under the Bourbaki name.
 Following the lawsuit and during the 1980s, publication of new volumes was resumed via Éditions Masson.
 From the 1980s through the 2000s Bourbaki published very infrequently, with the result that in 1998 Le Monde pronounced the collective "dead".
-However, in 2012 Bourbaki resumed publication of the Éléments with a revised and expanded edition of the eighth chapter of Algebra, the first of new books on algebraic topology (covering also material that had originally been planned as the eleventh chapter of the group's book on general topology) and the two volumes of significantly expanded book on spectral theory.
+However, in 2012 Bourbaki resumed publication of the Éléments with a revised and expanded edition of the eighth chapter of Algebra, followed by the first of new books on algebraic topology (covering also material that had originally been planned as the eleventh chapter of the group's book on general topology), a significantly expanded book on spectral theory in two volumes, and in 2026 two new chapter on topological vector spaces.
 Furthermore, two entirely new books (on category theory and modular forms) are stated to be under preparation.